NicoleBIA/Cereal-Market-Evolution/Executive_Portfolio_Summary_README.md

 - A **projected 8% drop in unit sales** tied to AI-forecasted price increases
 - And, based on segmentation analysis, **“No Promotion” sales outperformed both 10% Off/Clearance by 11% and BOGO offers by 6%** in total revenue contribution

 These patterns highlight the nuanced relationship between consumer psychology, perceived value, and discount strategy.
-Leveraging behavioral economics, Power BI AI-driven visuals, and custom loyalty metrics, this report offers actionable recommendations for optimizing pricing strategies and sustaining market share in a volatile economic climate.
+Leveraging behavioral economics, Power BI Key Influencers, and custom loyalty metrics, this report offers actionable recommendations for optimizing pricing strategies and sustaining market share in a volatile economic climate.

 **Methodology Note:**
 > All data transformations, metrics, and visualizations were developed manually through DAX modeling, iterative design, and structured exploratory analysis.
 The only AI-assisted element Power BI’s Key Influencers visual—was selectively used to validate observed patterns.
 It served as a complementary tool, not a driver of insight.
 This report reflects end-to-end analytical ownership, strategic interpretation, and a deep commitment to methodological transparency and integrity.